Criteria for Academic Review and Advancement

 Promotion from FOM1 to FOM2:

 - Completion of all required courses for FOM1; no unremediated rating of NCR.
-Students who have received more than one rating of DRM will be reviewed by the BSAEB and Progress Board (if necessary) to determine whether or not they can progress for each course to FOM2
+Students who have received more than one rating of CRM will be reviewed by the BSAEB and Progress Board (if necessary) to determine whether or not they can progress for each course to FOM2

 - Course coordinators for each course will establish prerequisites for progression to that course or block of a course.
 Students who have satisfied the prerequisites will be permitted to progress to that course or course block.